Ansty, Wiltshire: Preceptory

 The Knights Hospitallers were granted the manor of Ansty in 1210 or 1211, and maintained a preceptory until the Dissolution in 1541.
 A 16th-century building next to the village pond continued in use as a hospice until it was damaged by fire in 1927; it is now Grade II* listed and used as a workshop.

 Manor House

 The Manor House originates from the 16th century and is Grade II* listed.
 From 1546 the manor was granted to John Zouche (later Sir John).
 His son Francis sold the manor to Sir Matthew Arundell and it remained in the Arundell family until the 20th century.

 Amenities

 Ansty has a polo club and a "Pick Your Own" farm shop.
-A maypole has stood in the middle of a road junction in the village since before 1881; it continues in use, having been replaced by a less tall pole in the 1990s.
+A maypole has stood in the middle of a road junction in the village since before 1881; it continues in use, having been replaced by a shorter pole in the 1990s.